Europe's refugee conundra

 Alexander Betts, NY Times, op ed, 25 Sept, 2015)

 (slide show, NY Times, 23 Sept, 2015)

-Mayor of Hungarian border town, in video, encourages migrants in Serbia (enroute to Austria and Germany) to travel through Croatia and Slovenia instead of through Hungary (NY Times, 19 Sept, 2015)
+Hungarian border town mayor, in video, encourages migrants in Serbia (enroute to Austria, Germany) to

 Rushing the Channel Tunnel (NY Times, 30 July, 2015)

 Refugee influx to Turkey (NY Times, 23 Sep, 2014)

 This page last updated 12-December-2017